-The Association of College & Research Libraries (ACRL) is the higher education association for librarians.
-Representing more than 10,500 academic and research librarians and interested individuals, ACRL develops programs, products and services to help academic and research librarians learn, innovate and lead within the academic community.
+The Association of College & Research Libraries (ACRL) is the higher education association for academic libraries and library workers.
+Representing more than 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.

 A listing of common ACRL acronyms and their meanings

 Annual reports produced by the Association of College and Research Libraries.

 Information about the Board of Directors, Committees, Sections, Task Forces, and other groups that make up ACRL's structure.

 ACRL results plus candidate listings, statements from the vice president/president elect candidates, and more.

 ACRL offers many meaningful ways to connect, grow, and learn.
 ACRL encourages members to form social and professional relationships that last a career and a lifetime.
 Here’s a dozen ways to get involved: